esin87/js-closures/README.md

 ## What are Closures?

 A closure is the lexical environment created by a function with references to its surrounding variables.
-Closures give us access to variables in an outer function's scope from an inner function.
+Closures give us access to variables defined in an outer function's scope from an inner function.

 Remember that we can reach out into greater scopes in JavaScript, and closures